darkGrimoire/hoyolab-daily-bot/README.md

 Currently supported browsers are: `firefox`, `chrome`, `chromium`, `opera`, and `edge`.
 The default is `all`.
 - **SERVER_UTC**: Server UTC in each server is different.
 You can check your UTC in [Your Hoyolab Daily Check-in page.](https://webstatic-sea.mihoyo.com/ys/event/signin-sea/index.html?act_id=e202102251931481&lang=en-us) The default for Asia server is +8 UTC.
 - **DELAY_MINUTE**: Sometimes, your PC is some minutes earlier than the server time.
 If you're experiencing reward already claimed whenever the bot started, please add some delay.
+- **RANDOMIZER**: Turn on (`true`) or off (`false`) for randomizing bot scheduler.
+Default is `false`
+- **RANDOM_RANGE**: Range in seconds for randomizing bot scheduler.
+Default is `3600` (means the bot will starts delayed randomly within 1 hour after daily reset).
+- **SCHEDULER_NAME**: The name of the bot scheduler.
+With this, you can have multiple bot scheduled with different configurations.
+For example, in one folder the bot is configured to login from chrome, while the other one is configured to login from firefox.
+The default is "HoyolabCheckInBot".
 - **ACT_ID** and **DOMAIN_NAME** doesn't need changing.
 It's only there for futureproof reasons.

 # How to update 📈